GG-O-BP/mendix-widgets-tools-forbun/README.md

 -   If you are running the generator through multiple operating systems (e.g. running a virtualized OS with Parallels on MacOS or any other virtualization software), make sure you have the right privileges and use the same OS for generation and file manipulation.

--   If you want to test locally your changes to the Generator Widget, simply link the package running `npm link` inside the `packages/generator-widget/` folder and then you will be able to run `yo widget SomeWidgetName`
+-   If you want to test locally your changes to the Generator Widget, simply link the package:
+    - With npm: run `npm link` inside the `packages/generator-widget/` folder
+    - With bun: run `bun link` inside the `packages/generator-widget/` folder Then you will be able to run `yo widget SomeWidgetName`

 [Source](./packages/generator-widget/) | [NPM Package](https://www.npmjs.com/package/@mendix/generator-widget)